vitiral/wake/README.md

 > it aims to accomplish is within reach, but is not yet functional.
 Currently
 > it can only store local dependencies in a store and resolve a local PKG file.

-Wake is a functional package manger and build system for the web.
+**wake** is a functional package manger and build system for the web.
 Its basic architecture is to enable the utmost _simplicity_ and _extensibility_ in a pkg and build system.
-It is inspired from other build tools such as Nix and Bazel, but is not related to any of them directly.
+It is inspired from other build tools such as Nix, Bazel and portage but is not related to any of them directly.

 Its tennets are:
-- Simplicity: pkg retrieval and module builds are fully reproducible and are simply inputs and outputs which can be hashed.
+- **Simplicity**: pkg retrieval and module builds are fully reproducible and are simply inputs and outputs which can be hashed.
 The build language is [jsonnet], which is familiar, full featured and easy to understand.
-- Orthogonal features: wake has very few features on its own, letting its simple extensibility provide features for any specific usecase (large or small).
+- **Orthogonal features**: wake has very few features on its own, letting its simple extensibility provide features for any specific usecase (large or small).
+Jsonnet is kept pure (no native extenstions), while analyzing the build tree is done in easy to understand (and debug) cycles.
-- Build once, build anywhere: arbitrary containers are supported nearly natively, allowing developers and organizations to decide how their build system should scale.
+- **Build once, build anywhere**: specificying containers or pkg retrievers is done inline with the rest of the build system, allowing developers and organizations to fully control how their build system should scale.
 Once a module is built, it can always be used from the cache without any worry of its determinism.

-The basic questions that wake is trying to answer is "why is it so hard to include software as a dependency" and "why do I have to rebuild something that has already been built by an agent I trust"?
+The basic questions that wake is trying to answer is "why is it so hard to include software as a dependency" and "why do I have to rebuild something that has already been built with the exact same environment by an agent I trust"?
 Both of these questions are ones which wake can and will answer.

 For more information on how wake is being designed, check out the [ARCHITECTURE](ARCHITECTURE.md) docs.